PrestaShop/open-source/content/maintainers-guide/processes/release/native-module.md

 ---
-title: Release a native PrestaShop module
+title: How to release a native module
-weight: 80
+aliases:
+  - /maintainers-guide/release-a-native-PS-module/
 ---

 # Release a new version of a native PrestaShop module